raymerorale/CS-E-Book-backend/README.md

 5. Try out other username and password pair on login that is not on the sample data
 6. For now, API returns 500 for every INVALID request.
 Error handling ongoing... :)

+### API Docs

+1. Open browser and navigate to: http://localhost/4000
+2. Note that other endpoints are not yet finalized.

 ### Sample data
 1. u: perea; p: password; grade_level: "1st"; course: "CPE"; -----> `VALID`
 2. u: mediola; p: password; grade_level: "1st"; course: "CPE"; -----> `VALID`